-- Soil Survey of Abu Dhabi Emirate (2006-2009) geospatial layers from EAD Geographical Information System Database Spatial Database Engine (EAD GISDB).
-The EAD undertook the Soil Survey of Abu Dhabi Emirate in partnership with the International Center for Biosaline Agriculture (ICBA) and the survey was based on the standards of the United States Department of Agriculture Natural Resources Conservation Service (USDA-NRCS), modified to fit the UAE conditions.
+- Soil Survey of Abu Dhabi Emirate (2006-2009) geospatial layers from EAD GISDB.
+The EAD undertook the Soil Survey of Abu Dhabi Emirate in partnership with the International Center for Biosaline Agriculture (ICBA).
+The survey was based on the standards of the United States Department of Agriculture Natural Resources Conservation Service (USDA-NRCS), modified to fit the UAE conditions.
 The outputs of the soil survey also included vegetation maps which were used for the habitat map.
-The layers were available at a scale of 1:500,000. - Soil Survey of Abu Dhabi Emirate Summary (EAD, 2009a). - Satellite imagery from IKONOS and Google Earth.
+The layers were available at a scale of 1:500,000. - Soil Survey of Abu Dhabi Emirate Summary (EAD, 2009a). - Soil Survey of the Northern Emirates (2010-2012) geospatial layers from (EAD GISDB.
+The EAD undertook the Soil Survey of the Northern Emirates in partnership with the Ministry of Environment and Water.
+The survey was based on the standards of the USDA-NRCS, modified to fit the UAE conditions.
+The outputs of the soil survey also included vegetation maps which were used for the habitat map.
+The layers were available at a scale of 1:500.000. - Geology maps from the National Atlas of the UAE (UAE University, 1993). - NASA Shuttle Radar Topographic Mission (SRTM) 90m v4 geospatial layers. - Wadi Fish of the UAE (Feulner, 1998). - Satellite imagery from IKONOS and Google Earth.